kaleido-io/kaleido-iden3-samples/README.md

 - $HOMEDIR/iden3/JohnDoe: this folder holds the resources specific to the identity, including:
   - **private.key**: the private key for the identity (on the babyjubjub curve)
   - **genesis_state.json**: the genesis state of the identity, including its public user ID, a base58 encoded string, and the issuer identity's own authentication claim ([schema](https://github.com/iden3/claim-schema-vocab/blob/main/schemas/json-ld/auth.json-ld) here)
-  - **stateTransition_inputs.json**: the inputs to generate a zero knowledge proof for the state transition method on the smart contract that maintains the public registry of issuer identities
   - **claims/revocations/roots.db**: sqlite DB files that store the Claims, Revocation and Roots Merkle trees of the identity.
+  - **stateTransition_inputs.json**: the inputs to generate a zero knowledge proof for the state transition method on the smart contract that maintains the public registry of issuer identities.
+Input file for [Proof Generation and Update OnChain State](#proof-generation-and-update-onchain-state)
+  - **treeStates.json**: this json file contains an old state (genesis state OR the state recorded on chain) and a new state (the current state calculated locally to be recorded on chain)
 - $HOMEDIR/iden3/identities.json: this file contains a lookup table of identity name and IDs.
 It gets updated whenever a new identify is created.

 Use the `init` subcommand to generate at least two identities, one as the issuer, and one as the holder.